 - If you have young children, teach them the meaning of Mother's Day.

 A few weeks before Mother's Day, make a point of visiting the library and reading some children's books about Mother's Day.
-One of my favorites is the book Mother's Day by Anne Rockwell.
+One popular favorite is the book Mother's Day by Anne Rockwell.
 The story takes place in Mrs. Madoff's class, and all of her students take turns explaining how they celebrate Mother's Day.
 Because each child's story is unique, the book reflects many different ideas and families.

 - Consider making a gift together.

 Again, if you have young children, you might want to consider doing a craft together to honor the day.
-One thing I love to do is make collages to represent the things I most appreciate in life; and what better occasion is there to reflect on what you appreciate most than Mother's Day?
+One thing I love to do is make collages to represent the things I most appreciate in life, and what better occasion is there to reflect on what you appreciate most than Mother's Day?
 This easy craft would be fun for the kids, and it would also be meaningful for you.
+Remember to choose a craft you enjoy.

 - Honor yourself.